panta82/gitinit/README.md

 Just a little tool to generate project boilerplates that I like.

 Available templates:
-- `empty` Just the git, README.md and JetBrains-friendly .gitignore
+- `empty` Just git init, README.md and a minimal .gitignore
 - `node` Empty node.js project with package.json and prettier
 - `ts_module` Node.js project with typescript, jest and eslint